Offline, Self-Hostable, and Single Player MMOs

 - The Black Grimoire: Cursebreaker - Grindy, point-and-click RPG often compared to Runescape.

-- Ultima Adventures - A self-hostable heavily modded Ultima Online game.
-Supports multiplayer.
+- Ultima Adventures - A self-hostable heavily modded Ultima Online R&R game.
+Unafraid of big grinds and unforgiving difficulty.
+Actively developed.

 - Erenshor - A “simulated MMO” inspired by Everquest with AI bots.